den-materials/questions-in-a-hat/week-09.md

 - What part of this unit do you feel confused about?
 See if you can work it out with your partner.
 - What does JOIN do in SQL?
 - How do you create a one-to-many relationship with Sequelize?
+- What is Firebase?
+- What is a websocket?